 - You can connect with me on LinkedIn or have a look at my CV in PDF: Dustin Stoltz’s Curriculum Vitae

 - I’m not entirely sure of their utility, but I do have profiles on the various academic social networking platforms: Academia.edu and Researchgate.net, and I am also a “Mendeley Advisor”.
-Or, Follow @dustinstoltz
+You can check out my mostly bare-bones Google Scholar page, or Follow @dustinstoltz